andygrillo/litespeed-wordpress-vm/README.md

 chown -R nobody:nogroup /usr/local/lsws/Example/html/wordpress
 ```

+## Add Networking Rules
 - Networking>VPC Networks>Firewall
-- add 7080 firewall rule with IP range: 0.0.0.0/0
+- add `7080` firewall rule with IP range: `0.0.0.0/0`
-- add 3306, 33060 firewall rule with IP range: 10.0.0.0/0
+- add `3306`, `33060` firewall rule with IP range: `10.0.0.0/0`

+At this point, go and make a coffee.
+It takes some time for your new VM to process the startup script.
+You will know its ready when you can successfully do the following command in SSH:

-- SSH connect to create password for OpenLitespeed dashboard:
+- SSH connect, from the Google cloud portal next to your VM, to create password for OpenLitespeed dashboard:

 ```bash
 sudo /usr/local/lsws/admin/misc/admpass.sh